indigo423/opennms.org/user/pages/05.blog/01.twio/2017-06-05-this-week-in-opennms/item.md

   * Craig and Jeff wrapped up the alarm alert browser support.
   * Jesse worked on various web UI bugs.

+## Office Move

+The OpenNMS Group has moved offices to Apex, NC.
+This included moving a server closet full of equipment from one place to another and re-IP'ing a bunch of publicly-facing sites.
+On the bright side, we've come out the other end with faster office internet and more IPs, so Bamboo [url=https://bamboo.opennms.org/]gets a real IP now...[/url] ;)

+If you notice any problems, please let us know.
+If you join us for training in the future, you'll be happy to know we're now [url=http://www.southernpeakbrewery.com/]upstairs from a brewery[/url].
+Cheers! 🍻

 ## Upcoming Events and Appearances

 * __[Dev-Jam 2017 - Concordia University - July 16th through 21st](http://www.opennms.com/opennms-dev-jam-registration)__